Main Menu

 Quote published during Tor Project’s Bridge Relay Campaign.

-• Menu entry 4: Display the Tor log file – quick and dirty: As the name says, the Tor log file is displayed and automatically refreshed when new entries are added.
-This is useful when connection errors occur and Nyx (menu entry 1) cannot be started.
+• Menu entry 4: Display the Tor log file – quick and dirty: As the name suggests, the Tor log file is displayed and automatically refreshed when new entries are added.
+This is useful when connection errors occur, and Nyx (menu entry 1) cannot be started.
 Press q to leave the log.

 INTERNET CLIENT Remarks